 Select View in tile 1 at the top of the DASHBOARD.

-- The Event Log application displays in tile 1. - The errors are filtered by the group currently selected Dashboard Alarm Group.
+The Event Log appears in tile 1, and the errors are filtered by the group selected in the Dashboard Alarm Group.

 Filter Event Log Alarms by Group

 Select an alarm group and select View in tile 1.